New Brunswick Route 905

 Route 905 is a 16.5 km long north to south secondary highway in the southern portion of New Brunswick, Canada.

 Route description

 The route is in Westmorland County and Albert County.

-The route's northern terminus is in Petitcodiac at the intersection of Route 1 and Route 106.
+The route's northern terminus is in Three Rivers at the intersection of Route 1 and Route 106.
 It travels southeast through a mostly treed area then turns south following the Pollett River passing through Pollett River.
 The route continues south ending in Elgin at Route 895.